espadrine/espadrine.github.com/blog/src/chinchilla-s-death.md

 but they don’t go through that data at the same speed.
 What we want to know is **not** how sample-efficient the model is (on this front, the larger model clearly learns more from what it saw).
-Let’s instead picture instead a race: all those models start at the same time, and we want to know which one crosses the finish line first.
+Let’s picture instead a race:
+all those models start at the same time, and we want to know which one crosses the finish line first.
 In other words, when throwing a fixed amount of compute at the training,